AlexeyPechnikov/pygmtsar/README.md

 ## PyGMTSAR Live Examples on Google Colab

-These notebooks offer interactive examples accessible directly in your web browser.
+Google Colab is a free service, and these notebooks offer interactive examples that are accessible directly in your web browser, available to everyone.
+You don't need a powerful computer, extensive disk space, a fast internet connection, or to install any required software.
+Almost any internet-connected device, such as a desktop, laptop, smartphone, or even a smart TV, is sufficient for InSAR processing using PyGMTSAR.
+Moreover, you can save the results and the processing Jupyter notebook on your local computer or server to run it locally or in the cloud.

 All steps are automated, which includes software installation on Google Colab's cloud host (Linux Ubuntu 22, Python 3.10), downloading of Sentinel-1 SLC and orbit files from the Alaska Satellite Facility (ASF) datastore, obtaining SRTM DEM data and converting it to ellipsoidal heights using the EGM96 model, downloading a landmask for masking low-coherence water surfaces, and, of course, performing complete interferometry processing and result mapping.
 You can replace the scene names with your own to obtain similar results for your specific area.
 All the notebooks are accompanied by interactive 3D maps that are available instantly.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1TARVTB7z8goZyEVDRWyTAKJpyuqZxzW2?usp=sharing) CENTRAL Türkiye Mw 7.8 & 7.5 Earthquakes Co-Seismic Interferogram, 2023.